intrepica/lambda_deploy/README.md

 * **--match** *match packages using [node-glob](https://www.npmjs.com/package/glob).
 It looks for [handlerPath]/[match]/package.json*
 * **--env** *adds env to name of lambda and uses env to lookup .env file in [configsPath]/.env.[env]*
 * **--lambdaRole** *needed when creating new lambdas*

+aws credentials are looked up in your environment.
+Check the aws-sdk for info as to where the configs live (hint ~/.aws/credentials).

 ### Deploy Example